-From the "Workspace" menu it is possible to both import and export a workspace.
+From the [Workspace] menu it is possible to both import and export a Workspace.

-VIGO 4.1 User: Supervisor
+📇 VIGO 5.3 User: Supervisor

-Files Workspace H elp
+Files Workspace Help

-MIB + Add Workspace D elete Workspace
+MIB Add Workspace Delete Workspace

-Import Workspace Export Workspace Enable Project
+Import Workspace Export Workspace Emaile moject Only enabled projects will be

-Exporting a Workspace will gather all relevant configuration data relating to the workspace (including driver parameters, MIB and SIM files for enabled projects) and put this data in a single file.
-This "VIGO Configuration File" will have the extension "vcf", and can be imported from another PC.
+Exporting a Workspace will gather all relevant configuration data relating to the workspace (including MIB and SIM files for enabled projects) and put this data in a single file.
+This VIGO Configuration File will have the extension vcf, and can be imported from another PC.

-The Import/Export feature is a fast and simple way to move a configuration from one PC to anoter.
-It can also be used by companies who install VIGO along with their own products.
+The Import/Export feature is a fast and simple way to move a configuration from one PC to another.
+Companies who install VIGO along with their own products can also use it.
 They can setup their workspace as needed, export it and copy the file to a floppy disk.
 Inserting the disk in the PC during the VIGO install, will force VIGO to import this configuration file instead of the default configuration files that follows with the VIGO system.